jmrichardson/simfin/README.md

 ### Usage

-First download the zipped SimFin [bulk dataset](https://simfin.com/data/access/download) and uncompress/move the csv file to the "simfin/data" directory.
+First download the zipped SimFin [bulk dataset](https://simfin.com/data/access/download).
 Be sure to choose "Stock prices + Fundamentals (Detailed) Dataset" as well as "wide" format with "semilcolon" delimeter when downloading the dataset.
-The downloaded SimFin dataset should have the following path:
+Uncompress and move the csv file to the "simfin/data" directory:

 ```buildoutcfg
 simfin/simfin/data/output-semicolon-wide.csv
 ```

-An example run script is provided "run.py".
-Change directory to the parent simfin folder and execute the "run.py" script (If you installed the required python packages in a virtual environment, be sure to activate it):
+An example script is provided "run.py".
+Change directory to the parent simfin folder and execute the "run.py" script (If you installed the required python packages in a virtual environment, be sure to activate):
 ```buildoutcfg
 (simfin)$ python run.py
 ```